Modern and Contemporary (1800−Present)

 This research cluster centres on regional, national, and global intersections and interactions between a variety of artistic expressions and society.
 It focuses not only on objects (artistic, literary, cinematic, and medial), but also on practices (aesthetic, political, and cultural).

-The Modern and Contemporary Period cluster takes the late 18th century as its starting point and focuses on artistic and cultural practices, especially art, literature and modern visual and oral media (such as photography, radio, film, theatre, street performances, new media art).
-Our research connects them to the socio-cultural and political developments that are relevant when investigating the production of meaning.
-We see our objects of study both as influenced by their time and as active, influencing forces themselves.
-Modernity, postmodernity, postcolonialism, globalisation and transnationalism: all these terms allude to the constant transformation of this era.
-The cluster focuses on the regional, national and global interactions and crossovers between different artistic practices and media; between ‘high’ and popular culture (but with a clear accent on the ‘high’); and between textual and visual culture in all kinds of societal and scholarly domains.
-LUCAS provides a good breeding ground for interdisciplinary collaboration because its members come from different disciplines, and are well able to integrate different disciplinary approaches.
+Our Modern and Contemporary research cluster takes the late eighteenth century as its starting point, and centres on artistic and cultural practices, especially art, literature, and modern visual and oral media (such as photography, radio, film, theatre, street performances, and new media art).
+Our research connects these expressions to the socio-cultural and political developments that are relevant when investigating the production of meaning.
+We see our objects of study as influenced by their historical context, and as active, influencing forces themselves.
+Modernity, postmodernity, postcolonialism, globalisation, and transnationalism: all these terms allude to the constant transformation of our current era.